 b) Samizdat publications, records concerning Perestroika, government legislative proposals, draft constitutions for the Russian Federation and other sources regarding the transformation process in the countries of the CIS;

 c) books and records concerning federalism in countries with no direct links to Europe, notably China, India and the Arab states.

 Members of the institute undertake research projects and engage in consulting activities regarding federalism and regionalism.
 The institute became involved in consulting in the 1980s, working in partnership with Poland’s Solidarnosc free trade union movement.
 It subsequently acted as a consultancy for a number of government and scientific institutions of the former Soviet Union.
 Its innovative conception of federalism feeds through to the consulting activities, providing those states engaged in transformation with the possibility of peaceful and consensual development within the limits of their social and cultural traditions.
 Most of the institute’s consulting work is carried out in Eastern Europe, including the Caucasus region, as well as in the People’s Republic of China, various Arab countries, Turkey and the island of Cyprus.

 Since 2007 we are offering workshops on federalism.
-For 21 years, starting from 1994 we are supporting educational programs in context with our projects.
+For the current workshops see "Consultation") Starting from 1994 we are supporting educational programs in context with our projects.
 First in Serra/India (initiating a school and later on a university for Tibetan refugees living in Indian exile).
 In 2010 we got the chance to work in Tibet.
 We are cautiously optimistic, assuming that centralism is not the answer to the future developments in China.
-Our employees are working in the “Lifelong Learning Programme” of the EC.
+Our employees are working in the “Lifelong Learning Program” of the EC.

 The Parvus Archive finances its research activities from its own funds.
 Consulting and projects in the field of education are mainly conducted on the basis of fees and grants.